 Sharon Irwin-Foulon is a consultant, brought on to help W. P. Carey shape a transformational change in the way that the Career Management and Employer Engagement team manage and engage with their stakeholders.

 Chair, Finance | Associate Professor

 Laura Lindsey is an associate professor of finance with the W. P. Carey School of Business at Arizona State University.
 Her research interests include entrepreneurial finance, venture capital and private equity, financial contracting, governance, and boundaries of the firm.

 Chair, Marketing | PetSmart Chair in Service Leadership | President’s Professor

 Amy Ostrom is the PetSmart Chair in Service Leadership.
 Her research interests focus on services marketing, transformative service, customer adoption of technology-enabled services and role in service outcomes.

 Troy Schmitz is the Director of the Morrison School of Agribusiness in the W. P. Carey School of Business at Arizona State University.
 He is also Senior Sustainability Scholar in the Julie Ann Wrigley Global Institute of Sustainability and is an affiliated faculty member in the Center for Environmental Economics and Sustainability Policy.

 Associate Dean, Graduate Programs and External Relations

-Kim Steinmetz is the Associate Dean of Graduate Programs and External Relations at ASU’s W. P. Carey School of Business, where she leads graduate programs, marketing, communications, alumni and corporate relations.
+Kim Steinmetz is the Associate Dean of Graduate Programs and External Relations at ASU’s W. P. Carey School of Business, where she leads graduate programs, marketing and communications, alumni relations and events.